-From Table 1, it is clear that although the CPPM exhibits excellent robustness and replicative capability, there remain notable discrepancies between the theoretical $T_{1/2}$ and the experimental data.
-Following BNN calibration, the prediction accuracy for $\alpha$ decay based on CPPM has increased by over $21\%$.
-The improvements for the NI and UDL empirical formulas reach $37.82\%$ and $43.79\%$, respectively.
+From Table 1, it is clear that although the CPPM exhibits excellent robustness, there remain notable discrepancies between the theoretical $T_{1/2}$ and the experimental data.
+Following BNN calibration, the prediction accuracy for $\alpha$ decay based on CPPM(nonlocal) has increased by over $23.25\%$.
+This section presents a systematic assessment of the global optimization capability and extrapolation performance of the BNN approach.
+Using the relative RMSE reduction $\Delta\sigma/\sigma_{\mathrm{pre}}$ the predictive performance of the three distinct parameterizations of the UDL(Formula-A, Formula-B, Formula-C) has improved by 35.99\%, 31.49\%, and 36.22\%, respectively.
 This underscores the ability of the BNN method to effectively uncover latent half-life correlations among different nuclei, thereby optimizing computational results and significantly enhancing the predictive capability of model-based semi-empirical formulas.
 A comparison of the data in Table 1 leads to the conclusion that the BNN method is applicable to both CPPM and various empirical formulas, with accuracy improvements reliant on the judicious selection of feature inputs.